 One of the most enriching friendships I ever developed was with Charles Houston, whom his friends affectionately just called “Charlie”.
 I had heard much of this extraordinary mountaineer and doctor, and of his renowned contributions to the the understanding of how high altitude affects the human metabolism.

-Some years later, Charlie stayed with us at our home in Laguna, to attend a function we put on in memory of Bill Tilman.
-Also staying with us, and our guest of honor at the function, was Pam Davis, Tilman’s niece and heir (then in her 80s), and Roger Robinson and Bob Comlay, both of whom had, in their youth, sailed with Tilman to extreme latitudes.
+Some years later, Charlie stayed with us at our home in Laguna, to attend a function we held in memory of Bill Tilman.
+Also staying with us, and our guest of honor at the function, was Pam Davis, Tilman’s niece and heir (then in her 80s), and Bob Comlay, who had, in his youth, sailed with Tilman to extreme latitudes.
 Also present was the celebrated climber Tom Hornbein with his wife, Kathryn.
 Tom, also a close friend of Charlie Houston, was, with Willy Unsoeld, the first to make a complete transverse of Mt.
 Everest, in 1963.